The-Plottwist/cmd_note/README.md

-# What is it
+# CMD_NOTE

 A text interpreter for windows command line ***cmd/powershell***.

 ![](Showcase.gif)

+# Usage

+After making your first note a notepad will open.
+You can type the below commands **(one per line with no other writing)**.

-# USAGE
+# Commands

-#### There are four options for file operation:

-- Reading

-- Writing

-- Changing

-  and

-- Deleting

-#### In your notes you can use these commands:
+###### (Case sensitive and must be aligned left.)

 - ###### *#color [args] (ex: color 4f)*

-  Changes the color of the terminal.
-If no arguments given it will display the available colors.
+  - Changes the color of the terminal.

+  - If no arguments given it will display the available colors.

 - ###### *#pause*

-  Pauses the writing until a key press.
-(Can be used for multiple color sections or paging the text.)
+  - Pauses the writing until a key press.

+  - Can be used for multiple color sections or paging the text.

-  ###### *#new*
+- ###### *#new*

-  Prints blank line.
-(Blank lines In the note files are not read.
-So this command must be used for printing those lines.)
+  - Prints blank line.

 - ###### *#line*

-  Prints "-" to the end of line.
+  - Prints "-" to the end of line.

 - ###### *#slash*

-  Prints "/" to the end of line.
+  - Prints "/" to the end of line.

 - ###### *#dots*

-  Prints "." to the end of line.
+  - Prints "." to the end of line.

 - ###### *#star*

-  Prints "*" to the end of line.
+  - Prints "*" to the end of line.

-##### Note: Commands are case sensitive and must be aligned left.

-# WHY

-I had free time and was looking for a project then this happened. ;)

-#

 # Warning!

-Do not uncomment `CHCP 65001`.
+Do not uncomment "UTF-8" `CHCP 65001`.
 This line makes crash.
-Because of this issue program does not support Utf-8.